 San Francisco State University is among your best bets if you want to study Film, Video & Photographic Arts.
 San Francisco State University film, video & photographic arts students earn 28.3% more than the average film grad.
 With more than 20,000 undergraduates, San Francisco State University is one of the largest schools in the nation.

 Every student who is interested in Film, Video & Photographic Arts needs to check out University of Pennsylvania.
-Students who complete this degree state that they receive average early career earnings of film and mid-career earnings of $81,788.
+University of Pennsylvania film, video & photographic arts majors receive 27.9% more than the typical film graduate.
 University of Pennsylvania is among the largest schools in Pennsylvania.

 54.0% of students at University of Pennsylvania acquire educational funding, so don't forget to complete the FAFSA!
 Graduates of University of Pennsylvania usually do not have problems paying back their student debt; just 1.1% are in default.
 Want to learn more about University of Pennsylvania's campus?
 Take a virtual tour.